HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 ### Provider System and REMS Administrator System Interactions

 This implementation guide establishes two basic interaction patterns between a Provider System and REMS Administrator System that can be applied at multiple points in treating a patient with a REMS drug:
-- interaction initiated by the Provider System during the provider's workflow
+- **Preferred approach:** Interaction initiated by the Provider System during the provider's workflow
-- a provider using an external REMS Administrator application that accesses patient data in the Provider System using standalone SMART app launch--to provide a transitional bridge for REMS provider portals that exist today, and for circumstances where interaction with the REMS Administrator may more naturally occur within its external system.
+- **Additional / transitional approach**: Provider uses an external REMS Administrator application that accesses patient data in the Provider System using standalone SMART app launch.
+This provides a transitional bridge for REMS provider portals that exist today, and for circumstances where interaction with the REMS Administrator may more naturally occur within its external system.

 #### Interaction initiated by the Provider System during the provider's workflow
 This interaction is initiated by the Provider System during the provider's workflow, using CDS Hooks and, optionally, EHR-based SMART App Launch.